-For the years ended December 31, 2021 and 2020, the Group did not recognize a provision for expected credit losses on contract assets.
+For the years ended December 31, 2022 and 2021, the Group did not recognize a provision for expected credit losses on contract assets.

 Contract liabilities includes short-term advances received to render manufacturing services.
-The significant decrease in contract liabilities was mainly due to lower advance payments received from new and existing customers towards the end of the year.
+The increase in contract liabilities was mainly due to higher advance payments received from new and existing customers.

-The Group applied the practical expedient in PFRS 15 on the disclosure of information about the transaction price allocated to remaining performance obligations given the customer contracts have original expected duration of one year or less.
+The Group applied the practical expedient in PFRS 15 on the disclosure of information about the transaction price allocated to remaining performance obligations given that customer contracts have original expected duration of one year or less.